OpenSourceEconomics/epp_topics/src/epp_topics/pandas/selection/screencast/slides.md

 <div>

 - `.query` selects rows based on strings with conditions
+- Can use index names just as column names
 - Use single quotes (`'`) for string value inside the query
-- More readable than selection via boolean Series
+- More readable than selection via Boolean Series

 </div>
 </div>